sanderspecht/AVA/_posts/2021-11-15-naturjord.markdown

 ---
 AVA Visions has developed the marketplace [naturjord](https://naturjord.dk/), where farmers and landowners sell parcels of land to buyers who wish to restore nature in the area.

 Increasingly, people across the globe buy land not to cultivate it, but to *restore and preserve its nature*.
 Some are millionaires, others are local companies, still others are foundations or environmental organisations.
-Common for them all is the realization that nature is in crisis and is worth saving through smart and simple employment of capital.
+Common for them is the realization that nature is in crisis and that it is worth saving through the employment of capital.

 At the same time, farmers are interested in selling off parcels of land that are unsuitable for agriculture, e.g. carbon-rich lowland soils, sandy soils, or slopes.